imanuelgittens/javascript-studies/Course-02-Command-Line-for-Web-Developers-and-Mastering-Git-and-GitHub/Command-Line-For-Developers-Part-2/question-answers.md

 Github's issues provides an incredibly powerful and robust way of bug tracking  within a project and helps us all to create the best software possible.

+---

+###Redirecting Command Output to Files

+The Linux operating system has a powerful feature called input/output redirection which allows a user to send the output of a command to files, devices and even as input to other commands.
+It also allows the user to accept input for a command from something other than the command line.
+We will explore this concept by studying how it is used to redirect command output to files.
+Let's look at a simple example.

+	echo Hello World! > hello.txt

+A few things are happenng here.
+First we know that the echo command usually prints anything that comes after it to the command line however this is not the case here.
+We have used the `>` sign to **redirect the output** to a file called hello.txt.

+This `>` symbol creates a file (hello.txt) if it does not already exist and replaces any content inside this text file with "Hello World!"

+We can also used another command `>>` to redirect the output of a command to a file and this one behaves slightly differently.
+The `>>` symbol creates the file if it doesn't exist already and **appends** the output of the echo command to any content that is already in the file (it doesn't fully replace the content like the `>` command.)

+	echo "How are you today?" >> hello.txt

+After running the command above, the hello.txt file will contain the following -

+	Hello World!
+How are you today?

+When we start the bash program, it always opens up three files that are numbered -

+- stdin (0): abbreviated from the term "Standard Input" and represents keyboard input.
+- stdout (1): abbreviated form of the term "Standard Ouput" and represents the screen.
+- stderr (2): abbraviated form of the term "Standard Error" and represents a special location for errors.

+By default, whenever we use redirection, bash manipulate the stdout or (1).
+If we look at our example again we can demonstrate this.

+	echo Hello World! > hello.txt

+This is the same as saying

+	echo Hello World!
+1> hello.txt

+Essentially, the command is saying - take the **output** of this echo command, which is supposed to be sent to the screen (stdout (1)) and instead, sent it to a file called hello.txt.

+We can now use this same concept and instead of sending the output of the command to a file, we send the error output of that command to a file.
+We simply need to change the number before the redirection sign to specify stderr.

+	mv file 2> error.txt

+In this example, the mv command will fail but instead of sending the error output to the special location for errors (stderr), we redirect it to a file called error.txt.

+In this article we talked about a concept called input/output redirection and demostrated it be sending the output of a few commands to a file.
+We also looked at the different locations that the unix environment accepts and outputs command information and we saw that we could redirect both correct output and errors from a command.
+This functionality can be used to build powerful programs that interact with the operating system and the user in interesting ways.